 Free tree seedlings will be available to Cherry Hill residents on April 30th as part of the New Jersey Forest Service’s New Jersey Tree Recovery Campaign.

-At 2PM, residents will be able to pick up tree seedlings at the Barclay Farmstead.
+At 2PM, residents will be able to pick up tree seedlings at Croft Farm.
 Seedlings, available on a first come, first served basis, come with instructions on how to store, care for, and plant the trees.
 The guides help residents choose the right place on a property to plant a tree while keeping in mind the tree’s full-grown size in the future.
 Residents should plant the seedlings within two days after pick-up in order to prevent the roots from drying out.

 When properly planted and maintained, trees can be assets to a community.
 They improve the visual appeal of a neighborhood or business district, increase property values, reduce home cooling costs, remove air pollutants, and provide wildlife habitat, among many other benefits.